 Following his professional acting debut at Irish Rep,’ the former Plasterer quickly established a name for himself as a versatile journeyman actor, appearing to critical acclaim in numerous U.S. Regional and Off Broadway productions.
 Most notably starring alongside two-time Drama Desk Award winning actor, Dearbhla Molloy, in Studio Theatre’s multiple Helen Hayes Award nominated production of Moment, followed by The Irish Repertory Theatre’s subsequent revival of Juno and the Paycock, with two-time SAG Award winner, J. Smith-Cameron, and most recently in Irish Rep’s Lucille Lortel, Drama Desk, and Outer Critic’s Circle Award nominated revival of Philadelphia Here I Come.

-Garnering wider recognition, Ciaran made his U.S. television debut in a recurring role on TNT’s critically lauded Edward Burns and Steven Spielberg produced crime drama, Public Morals, alongside series creator, Burns, Michael Rapaport, Neal McDonough, Ruben Santiago-Hudson, and Golden Globe, Tony, SAG, and Olivier Award winning actor, Brian Dennehy.
+Handpicked by Steven Spielberg, Ciaran made his U.S. television debut in a recurring role on TNT’s critically lauded Edward Burns and Steven Spielberg produced crime drama, Public Morals, alongside series creator, Burns, Michael Rapaport, Neal McDonough, Ruben Santiago-Hudson, and Golden Globe, Tony, SAG, and Olivier Award winning actor, Brian Dennehy.